 The first section was from the Park Gates to Banff in 1981, and to Sunshine Village including an overpass to the ski resort, completed by 1983.

-Lastly was the 35 km stretch between Castle Junction and the B.C. border was completed in 2014.
+Lastl to be twinned was the 35 km stretch from Castle Junction to Lake Louise and to the B.C. border, which was completed in 2014.
 The 82 kilometres of project cost various stakeholders about $317M.
-Exclusion fencing on both sides of the highway has reduced wildlife-vehicle collisions by over 80 percent.
+Exclusion fencing on both sides of the highway and the construction of several animal bridges has reduced wildlife-vehicle collisions by over 80 percent.

 Banff-Canmore Legacy Trail